Large Cap Stocks

 What are Large Cap Stocks?

 Market capitalization is the total value of all of a company’s shares of stock and is calculated by multiplying the number of stock shares outstanding by the current share price.
-Large-cap stocks are the respective shares of the biggest companies that comprise a market capitalization of Rs.
-20,000 Crore or more.
+Large-cap stocks are the respective shares of the biggest companies that comprise a market capitalization of ₹ 20,000 Crore or more.
 As per SEBI, the listed companies which are ranked from 1st to 100th company in the Indian stock exchanges (NSE & BSE) in the terms of market capitalization are said to be Large Cap Stocks.
-Reliance, TCS, HDFC Bank are some of the Large-cap companies in India.
-Nifty-50 hosts the top fifty large-cap stocks in India which are traded in the market.
+Reliance, TCS, HDFC Bank are some of the large-cap companies in India.
+Nifty 50 hosts the top fifty large-cap stocks in India which are traded in the market.
 Some large-cap stocks are also called bluechip stocks as most of the time the companies which hold these bluechip stocks are market leaders in their respective sectors or industry.
-These companies are having wide market recognition, productivity, and are financially stable.
+These companies generally have wide market recognition, productivity and are financially stable.
 There are in total 119 Bluechip Companies in India.
-Reliance Industries Ltd. (RIL) is the largest company in terms of Market Capitalisation( Rs.1,592,129.02 Cr).
+Reliance Industries Ltd. (RIL) is the largest company in terms of Market Capitalisation(₹1,592,129.02 Cr).

 What are the Features of Large-Cap Stocks?